Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 Six years ago on a beach in San Pancho, Mexico, we asked ourselves a question: What would we do if we weren’t afraid?

-That leap launched six years of vagabonding across the U.S., South America, and beyond.
-It wasn’t always easy.
-But it was unforgettable—and the best decision we ever made.
+Five months later, we’d sold our house, pared down to a tiny storage unit, and hit the road with two suitcases, launching six years of vagabonding across the U.S., South America, and beyond.
+It wasn’t always easy for lots of reasons.
+But it was unforgettable—and the best decision we ever made!

 Here’s a small slideshow from our gazillion pics (tap to scroll):